akiratwang/UniMelb-Data-Science-Information/README.md

 - 2019 Comment: Tim Baldwin snaked us for Exam Section D rip marks.

 **Applied Data Science (Capstone Project):**
-- A very informative subject to make an overall great learning experience
+- A very informative subject to make an overall great learning experience.
+I have personally reworked and redesigned the subject over the semesters to be applied and industry-oriented.
-- Project is very fun and enjoyable if you love applying different techniques you've learnt over the previous subjects.
+- The final project is very fun and enjoyable if you love applying different techniques you've learned over the previous subjects.
-- Group project is very dependent on how good your team works together, so find peers that have a similar work ethic as you!
+- Group project is very dependent on how well your team works together, so find peers that have a similar work ethic as you!
 - The **only** subject IMO (apart from IT Project) where you can put as little or as much time as you want.
 - This is probably the only subject in undergrad Data Science where you have the freedom to use whatever to solve industry problems.